polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ### [set-value]

 Changes the value of a node referenced as its main expression to whatever its single source happens to be.
-Notice, when you invoke a slot that tries to change a value, name, or the node itself of some expression, and you supply a source expression to your invocation - Then the result of the source expression _cannot_ return more than one result.
+Notice, when you invoke a slot that tries to change the value, name, or the node itself of some expression, and you supply a source expression to your invocation - Then the result of the source expression _cannot_ return more than one result.